-Victoria’s debut film role was the lead in the Martin Scorsese feature ‘Brides’ alongside Golden Globe winner Damian Lewis.
-Her performance in ‘Brides’ won her a Best Actress Award at the Thessaloniki International Film Festival.
+Victoria’s debut film role was a starring role in the Martin Scorsese feature Brides, opposite Golden Globe winner Damian Lewis.
+Her performance in the feature won her a Best Actress Award at the Thessaloniki International Film Festival.

-Born in St. Petersburg Russia, Victoria has studied Economics, Cinematography, Theatre and Translation in Russia and Greece.
-From 2005 Victoria lives in Sydney.
+Born in St. Petersburg Russia, Victoria has studied Economics, Cinematography, Theatre, and Translation in Russia and Greece.
+Victoria has lived in Sydney since 2005.

-In 2012 Victoria starts her own production company VHS Productions, dedicated in producing and supporting new Australian work by culturally diverse female artists and stages her play ‘One scientific mystery’ director Iain Sinclair alongside Aaron Jeffery and Dallas Bigelow at the Tap Gallery theatre.
+In 2012 Victoria started VHS Productions, dedicated to producing and supporting new Australian work by culturally diverse female artists.
+‘One Scientific Mystery’ continued to be staged, directed by Iain Sinclair alongside Aaron Jeffery and Dallas Bigelow at the Tap Gallery theatre.

 2013 Writer ‘The Political Hearts Of Children’ for Subtlenuance Tap Gallery Theatre

 2011-2012 PWA Resident Writer at Griffin Theatre.
 Writer, collaborator and co-creator of the ‘Lovely-Ugly’ project.

 2013 PWA Dramaturgy Intern with Playwriting Australia.